 Finally, there’s something to cheer for Apple Inc. (NASDAQ:AAPL) after its dismal Q2 fiscal 2016 performance.
-A government panel ended the woes of Apple by exempting the tech behemoth from the local sourcing norms, allowing it to open its single-brand retail stores in India.
+A government panel ended the woes of Apple by exempting the tech behemoth from the local sourcing norms, allowing it to open its own Apple stores in India.

 Due to the scarcity of vendors, the government policy to mandate sourcing of 30% goods within the country seemed like a roadblock for Cupertino giant.
 The government citing revisions in the policy conditioned to Apple fulfils their ‘state-of-the-art’ and ‘cutting-edge-technology’ provision.